-DOE O 420.1C (Attachment 2, Chapter II, Section 3.b(2)) requires that a documented comprehensive self-assessment of the FPP be performed at least every three years, or at a frequency with appropriate technical basis approved by the AHJ.
-The principal objectives of self-assessments are to verify the adequacy of the site-wide and/or facility FPP and identify strengths and weaknesses in FPPs.
+DOE O 420.1C Chg.
+3 (Attachment 2, Chapter II, Section 3.b(2)) requires that a documented, comprehensive self-assessment of the FPP be performed at least every three years, or at a frequency with appropriate technical basis approved by the AHJ.15 The principal objectives of self-assessments are to verify the adequacy of the site-wide and/or facility FPP and identify strengths and weaknesses in FPPs.

-3.2.1 Programmatic self-assessments shall be performed by, or under the direction of an FPE.
+- 3.2.1 Programmatic self-assessments shall be performed by, or under the direction of, an FPE. - 3.2.2 Self-assessments should, at a minimum, encompass the following FPP elements:16 - Compliance with fire protection-related statutory requirements, DOE orders, and mandatory national consensus codes and standards; - Procedures for engineering design and review;

-- 3.2.2 Self-assessments should, as a minimum, encompass the following FPP elements: - Compliance with fire protection-related statutory requirements, DOE orders, and mandatory national consensus codes and standards; - Procedures for engineering design and review; - Procedures for inspection, testing, and maintenance (ITM) of installed fire protection systems and features; - Fire protection engineering staff (number, qualifications, training); - Emergency response, including the Baseline Needs Assessment (BNA), pre-incident planning, staffing, training, and equipment; - Management support; - Documented exemptions and equivalencies; - Fire protection system impairment process; - Hot work process; - Wildland fire management planning and preparation; and, - Documentation and recordkeeping.
+- Procedures for inspection, testing, and maintenance (ITM) of installed fire protection systems and features; - Fire protection engineering staff (number, qualifications, training); - Emergency response, including the Baseline Needs Assessment (BNA), pre-incident planning, staffing, training, and equipment; - Management support, including an adequate fire protection policy statement; - Documented exemptions and equivalencies; - Fire protection system impairment process; - Hot work process; - Wildland fire management planning and preparation; and, - Documentation and recordkeeping.

-4 FIRE PROTECTION DESIGN
+4.0 FIRE PROTECTION DESIGN

-This section applies to new construction and significant facility modifications, including major modifications to nuclear facilities.
-Appendix A of this Standard describes an acceptable approach for implementing the design and operational requirements specified in DOE O 420.1C for new SS and SC fire protection systems, specifically, wet pipe automatic sprinklers, water supplies, and fire barrier systems.
+This section applies to new construction and significant modifications, including major modifications to nuclear facilities.
+Appendix A of this Standard describes an acceptable approach for implementing the design and operational requirements specified in DOE O 420.1C Chg.
+3 for new SS and SC fire protection systems, specifically, wet pipe automatic sprinklers, water supplies, and fire barrier systems.